Incendies estivaux : conseils bushcraft face aux flammes

 Summer fires: bushcraft tips for fighting the flames

-Recognizing the warning signs: when nature ignites
+Recognizing the warning signs: when nature catches fire

-Critical weather indices
+Critical weather indicators

 Visual and olfactory signals